When updating your BASrouterLX firmware, please remember the following:

 Add Block Full-Range Who-Is Broadcast to MS/TP Network feature.
 This can be used to hide MS/TP devices after they have been added to a head-end.
 Who-Is requests for a specific device instance will still be passed to the MS/TP network.

 You can indicate which IP devices can communicate through the BASrouterLX to the MS/TP network.
 Generally, any BACnet client, including BDT, can access to any point on any device.
-The whitelist can control which BACnet/IP clients can discover and read/write points on the MS/TP devices.
+The allowlist can control which BACnet/IP clients can discover and read/write points on the MS/TP devices.

 When this is enabled you can use MS/TP as a backbone between BASrouterLX routers.